hartwigmedical/hmftools/sv-linx/README.md

 Required DB tables:
 * copyNumber
 * structuralVariant
-* svLinxData, cluster and svLinks
+* svAnnotation, svCluster and svLink
-* structuralVariantBreakend and structuralVariantFusion
+* svBreakend and svFusion
 * purity - can be empty but needs to exist (but see note about QC below)
 * geneCopyNumber - can be empty but needs to exist
 * driverCatalog - can be empty but needs to exist